HaoranZhengRaul/haoranzhengraul.github.io/README.md

 **Research Assistant at Mindworks Lab**
 April 2024 – Present
 Roman Family Center for Decision Research, Booth School of Business, The University of Chicago
-- Co-manage studies and collect data for renowned scholars like Dr. Nicholas Epley and Dr. Sarah Sebo.
-- Literature review.

 > ***Notable Project Managed***: *"Engaging with a Robot to Improve Your Overall Wellbeing"*
 > - Collaborated with the University of Chicago Human-Robot Interaction Lab.